Katarina Josipi: Early life

 Katarina was born on 9 November 1923, one of four children of Gjin Dulaj and Gjyste (Prekpalaj) Dulaj, Mark, Lazer, Kati and Pal.
-Her family came from Tropoja and settled close to Prizreni, then in the Kingdom of Yugoslavia.
+Her family came from Tropoja and settled close to Prizreni, then in the Kingdom of Serbs, Croats, and Slovenes.
 Katarina Josipi began her education there, and continued it in Niš.
 Following the bombing of Niš during the Second World War in April 1941, Kati's father and family and many other people escaped from Niš; the Dulajs settled in Uroševac (Ferizaj).
 After completing her elementary education she attended three night-shift classes, training to become a tailor.
 Kati was arrested by Yugoslav authorities in 1947 and taken before a court together with her brother Lazer, as members of Albania National Democratic Organization and enemies of the people.
 38 members of "Hamdi Berisha Group", all of them from Uroševac and vicinity, were arrested and tried in Gnjilane (Gjilan), from 1–7 February 1947; Katarina Josipi was the only woman.
 Following several months of investigation and reprisals they were released for lack of proof.
 She died when she was 46 years old on 29 April 1969 in Pristina (Prishtinë) city.